 Technical reports, datasheets, etc.

 Technical reports often include detailed research on an organization's own work concerning a problem.
-While these reports can include valuable information, they frequently are not published in a traditional sense.
-Citing these may require identifying information from corporate sites.
+These reports are often not published in a traditional sense.
+Citing technical reports may require identifying additional information from corporate sites.

 IEEE also recommends using the following format for documents such as datasheets or corporate handbooks.